MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 And return the following results respectively:

 - **abc**
-- **[0, 1, 2]**.
+- **[0, 1, 2]**

 <a name='ticks'></a>

 ### ticks

-Return the ticks property value for a specified timestamp.
+Return the ticks property value of a specified timestamp.
 A tick is 100-nanosecond interval.

 ```
 ticks('<timestamp>')